dtex/tharp/README.md

 [![Build Status](https://travis-ci.org/dtex/tharp.svg)](https://travis-ci.org/dtex/tharp)

-## Tharp is almost ready for you!
-But not quite yet :-)
-Tharp was designed to fit the needs of the amateur roboticist who wants to do some of the programming on their robot, but not all of it.

 Tharp is an inverse kinematics solver and robot manager designed to work with Johnny-Five.
 It makes the hard things easy.

 [![Tharp Response Time Demo](http://img.youtube.com/vi/gabm8QdO29Q/0.jpg)](http://www.youtube.com/watch?v=gabm8QdO29Q)